Trackage/trip/README.md

 ## Simple data filtering and time-spent gridding

-Some simple data summary methods have gone out of favour or been ignored, and trip provides direct acesss to the `speedfilter()`, `sdafilter()` and `rasterize()` functions for straightforward data filtering on maximum speed, minimum angle/distance, and time-spent-in-area gridding.
+Some simple data summary methods have gone out of favour or been ignored, and trip provides direct acesss to the `speedfilter()`, `sda()` and `rasterize()` functions for straightforward data filtering on maximum speed, minimum angle/distance, and time-spent-in-area gridding.

 There is a `homedist()` function to calculate the maximum distance from each trip’s starting point, and various old-school functions.
 Some of